Jekeltor/statuspage/README.md

 - Removed Background Gradient (index.php)
 - Added "Back To Home" Button (index.php)
 - Added "Back To Home" Button Config (config.php)
+- Added a logo in the top left of the status page (index.php)